-The content of the preset task is published in this rule, but the position and direction of the model can be changed, and the field task and task description are only published in the preparation before the game.
-The participants should design the robot structure and program according to the field.
+The content of the preset task is published in this rule, but its model position and direction can be changed, and it is published in the pre-game preparation.
+The field task is only announced in the pre-competition preparation, and the participants should design the robot structure and program according to the field.